Manifestis Probatum

-is a papal bull and the founding document of Portugal.
-On 23 May 1179 Pope Alexander III promulgated the bull.
-The bull officially recognized the independence of Portugal from Leon by confirming the Kingdom of Portugal to the now-recognized king Afonso Henriques and his successors.
+is a great papal bull and the founding document of Portugal.
+Promulgated on 23 May 1179 by Pope Alexander III, the bull officially recognized the independence of Portugal from the Kingdom of León by confirming the Kingdom of Portugal to the now-recognized king Afonso Henriques and his successors.
 The bull is, therefore, the single most important written document from Portugal's independence process.

-The Papacy did not at first recognize the legitimacy of Afonso's adoption of the royal title in 1139, instead continuing to regard him as a vassal of the kingdom of León.
+The Papacy did not recognize the legitimacy of Afonso's adoption of the royal title in 1139, and continued to regard him as a vassal of León.